NarendarK29/Model-Selection/README.md

 This project part of class Data Mining class.
 This assignment is only for examplary purpose.

-Code is intentionally distorted to avoid any plagarism.
+Code is intentionally distorted to avoid any plagiarism.